 In 18-19, staff looked at student demonstration of productive communication skills within written pieces.
-In 19-20, staff will be looking for these skills to transfer within the Project Based Learning Exhibitions which include multiple modalities with multiple audiences.
-SLT members will conduct mini Learning Walks during Exhibitions in order to capture this data.
+In 19-20, staff looked at how these skills transferred within the Project Based Learning Exhibitions which include multiple modalities with multiple audiences.
+In 20-21, staff will look at how these skills transfer into on-going portfolio work as shown in Seesaw K-2, Padlet 3-6 and Thrively 7-8.